Crandon, Wisconsin - A Brief History

 Steet in downtown Crandon.
 View the original source document: WHI 30106

-Crandon is located 84 miles northeast of Green Bay and is the county seat of Forest County.
+Crandon is located 84 miles northwest of Green Bay and is the county seat of Forest County.

 Crandon is named after the Chicago and Northwestern Railroad tax commissioner, Major Frank P. Crandon, who helped Samuel Shaw lobby the Wisconsin Legislature for the creation of Forest County in 1887.
 Shaw was a lumber mill owner who started the first newspaper in town the Forest Republican.
 He also created the Forest County Colonization Society, which was designed to attract settlers to the area by stressing the riches of its forests.